davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 ## CS 161 - Intro to Computer Science

-### Lab: Book ISBN Validation
+### Lab: Credit Card Validation

 Many things across the world are associated with unique identifiers.
 For instance, just about every item for sale has a 12 or 13-digit universal product code (UPC barcode) that can be scanned to identify the product being sold.
 Every car has a unique 17-character vehicle identification number (VIN), and most credit cards have a unique 16-digit number.
-With the average code length being quite long, it is expected that people might make mistakes when typing them out.
+With the average number length being quite long, it is expected that people might make mistakes when typing them out.
 (Just think of the number of times you've screwed up typing your credit card number when making an online purchase!)
-What's worse, even if you typed the code out correctly, it can be corrupted when it's sent over a network and while it's being stored on disk.
 That's a big problem!
-How would we efficiently ensure that a given code is correct?
+How would we efficiently ensure that a given number is correct?

 #### Student Outcomes

-- Practice writing methods for object comparison
 - Using arrays
 - Using loops to access array elements